 When pancreatitis is caused by a severe blunt or penetrating injury or uncontrolled biliary sepsis, doctors do surgery within the first several days.

 When acute pancreatitis results from gallstones, treatment depends on the severity.
 If the pancreatitis is mild, removal of the gallbladder can usually be delayed until symptoms subside.
-Severe pancreatitis caused by gallstones can be treated with endoscopic retrograde cholangiopancreatography (ERCP—see Diagnosis of Liver, Gallbladder, and Biliary Disorders: Imaging Tests and see Diagnosis of Liver, Gallbladder, and Biliary Disorders: Understanding Endoscopic Retrograde Cholangiopancreatography).
+Severe pancreatitis caused by gallstones can be treated with endoscopic retrograde cholangiopancreatography (ERCP—see Endoscopic Retrograde Cholangiopancreatography and Fig. 2: Understanding Endoscopic Retrograde Cholangiopancreatography).
 Although more than 80% of people with gallstone pancreatitis pass the stone spontaneously, ERCP with stone removal is usually needed for people who do not improve over the initial 24 hours of hospitalization.